nafiurahman00/Secret-Breach-Prevention-In-Software-Issue-Reports/README.md

 1. **Dataset and Models:**
    - Upload the **benchmark dataset** and **notebooks** to **Google Colab** or run them locally.
 2. **Browser Extension:**
    - Install the **SBMBot** extension to enable secret breach prevention in GitHub issue reports.
+Installation and usage tutorial can be found [here](https://youtu.be/rvaP-ddnfv8).
 3. **Crawler:**
-   - Use the **crawler** codes to fetch issue reports from real repositories for experimentation.
+   - Use the **issue_crawler.ipynb** code from **crawler**  to fetch issue reports from real repositories for experimentation.
+SOme of the repositories used in the experiments are mentioned in the crawled_repos.txt file.

 ---